cloudflare/cloudflare-docs/content/pages/functions/get-started.md

 {{<Aside type="note" header="Advanced mode">}}

-For existing applications where Pages Functions’ built-in file path based routing and middleware system is not desirable, use [Advanced mode](/pages/functions/advanced-mode/).
+For existing applications where Pages Functions' built-in file path based routing and middleware system is not desirable, use [Advanced mode](/pages/functions/advanced-mode/).
 Advanced mode allows you to develop your Pages Functions with a `_worker.js` file rather than the `/functions` directory.

 {{</Aside>}}